What Is the Cost of Manufacturing in Mexico Compared to China?

 “The significance of USMCA is clear.
 Canada and Mexico are the United States’ largest export markets: 23 percent of U.S. exports go to Canada and Mexico (versus 5 percent to China), over 70 percent of Mexican exports are sent to the U.S. and Canada, and 62 percent of Canadian exports are to the U.S. and Mexico.
 Trade among the countries provides key inputs into regional supply chains’ value added (40 percent U.S. value add versus 5 percent China). “

-Additionally, manufacturers with operations in Mexico should know about the labor cost savings provided by IMMEX (“Manufacturing, Maquila, and Export Services Industries Program”; in Spanish, “Maquiladora”).
-By using the IMMEX program, a manufacturing company can save money on operations that can’t be achieved by companies that use manufacturing options in another country, such as China.
+Additionally, manufacturers with operations in Mexico should know about IMMEX labor cost savings ("Manufacturing, Maquila, and Export Services Industries Program"; in Spanish, "Maquiladora").
+By using the IMMEX program, a manufacturing company can save money on operations that can't be achieved by companies that use manufacturing options in another country, such as China.

 The IMMEX program allows manufacturers to reduce their costs by temporarily exporting supplies and equipment to Mexico, having them manufactured or assembled, and re-exporting them to the United States for sale or distribution.
 Additionally, the IMMEX program provides American manufacturers access to a large, skilled, and economically priced labor pool.